Berlin Accommodation & Relocation Guidance

 Explore Welcome Pack

-Plus, our friendly Student Services Team are here should you need further accommodation advice, so don’t hesitate to contact us.
+Plus, our friendly Student Wellbeing Team are here should you need further accommodation advice, so don’t hesitate to contact us.

 Finding accommodation in Berlin can be competitive, so make sure that you have all your documents ready and are prepared to spend a good amount of time looking for a flat share or apartment to avoid disappointment.